mikehouse/git_watcher/README.md

 ### Debugging

 - View the cron logs do `cat /var/mail/$USER`
+- View cron's tasks `crontab -l`
+- Edit cron's tasks `crontab -e` if something went wrong to rollback made changes
-- You can run manual repositories' checks to see what's going on, just run
+- You can run manual repositories' checks to see what's going on, just run:

 ```bash
 git_watcher update